BBVA/susto/README.md

 - Community rules - A repository to publish rules so the work can be shared among the community
 - Fortitude - An Overlord mock-up to help working in the definition of the syntax used to create rules

+### SUSTO, Overlord and Fortitude

+- SUSTO: It is the concept, the product category, the feature set and grammar definition
+- Overlord: It is the running software tool implementing SUSTO features
+- SUSTO rules: It is the definition of how to test a security control in an automated way
+- Fortitude: It is an Overlord mockup to demonstrate and discuss SUSTO and Overlord desired features and grammar

 Join us in this exciting journey that starts right now.
 How can you help us?

 - Define use cases to resolve